readthedocs/readthedocs.org/docs/guides/jupyter.rst

 Including classic ``.ipynb`` notebooks in Sphinx documentation
 --------------------------------------------------------------

+There are two main extensions that add support Jupyter notebooks as source files in Sphinx: nbsphinx_ and MyST-NB_.
+They have similar intent and basic functionality: both can read notebooks in ``.ipynb`` and additional formats supported by `jupytext`_, and are configured in a similar way
+(see :ref:`nb-background` for more background on their differences).

 First of all, create a Jupyter notebook using the editor of your liking (for example, JupyterLab_).
 For example, ``source/notebooks/Example 1.ipynb``: